deanhiller/webpieces/README.md

 * codecov.io - still reports incorrect coverage results (different from jacoco)
 * question out on jacoco code coverage for groovy files (code coverage works but linking to groovy files is not working for some reason)
 * playing with channel manager, add testing back maybe from legacy version?
 OR maybe asyncserver project
-* turning the server into a protocol server(with http2, there is no more need for protocol servers...all protocols work over http2 if you own the client and webserver like we do above)
+* turning the server into a protocol server(with http2, there is no more need for protocol servers...all protocols work over http2 especially if you own the client and webserver like we do above)
-* (no webserver on the planet does this, but with advent of http2 probably don't need this) eventually do 5.0 version where CompletableFuture<...> is returned from all incomingData calls and we load xxxx bytes but backpressure until more bytes released from acking futures....this is VERY difficult to do through the encryption layer, http1.1 parser, and http2 parser, but alleviates slow attacks in an easier way and http2 never needed connection flow ctrl as webservers could have done this

 #### Examples.....